Top 10 Learning Games for Kids

 An important life skill (which is difficult to teach) is to come up with a good, creative idea and develop it through a process of logical steps.

-With Game Star Mechanic, kids are given the opportunity to hone this ability by making their own games and sharing them with others.
+With Game Star Mechanic, kids are allowed to hone this ability by making their games and sharing them with others.
 According to their site, their community has over 250,000 designers whose games have been played over 5 million times.
 Game Star Mechanic is even being used by teachers in classroom settings to fulfill STEM requirements.

 If I had played this game on game design growing up, I would have become an even stronger Gamification Expert (assuming that this is physically possible).